akashkaushik33/node-wp-authenticator/README.md

                           mysql_db: 'MySQL database',
                           wp_table_prefix: 'WordPress table prefix (eg. wp_)' });
                           skipAuthentication: Boolean (send true to bypass hash checking and directly get values from SQL DB)
+                          debug: Boolean (send true to enable console logs)
+                          maxRetries: Number (Number of retries to connect to mysql if connection fails or some error occurs)

 When you get a HTTP request and you need to verify auth: